candle-oil-lamp-olivia-armstrong.jpg

 John Chrysostom, Homilies on Hebrews, Homily 17 see Hebrews 10:2 - 9

-John Chrysostom, Homilies in Praise of Paul, Homily 1, paragraph 15 says, "For he ran through the whole world just as though he were wind and fire, and purified the earth." (found in Margaret M. Mitchell, The Heavenly Trumpet: John Chrysostom and the Art of Pauline Interpretation (Amazon book, 2002), p.447; in connection with paragraph 3 when he says that Paul offered himself as a sacrifice, to "put to death his fleshly nature," showing that the ceremonial-sacrificial system was for purification.
+John Chrysostom, Homilies in Praise of Paul, Homily 1, paragraph 15 says, "For he ran through the whole world just as though he were wind and fire, and purified the earth."
+From Margaret M. Mitchell, The Heavenly Trumpet: John Chrysostom and the Art of Pauline Interpretation (Amazon book, 2002), p.447; in connection with paragraph 3 when he says that Paul offered himself as a sacrifice, to "put to death his fleshly nature," showing that the ceremonial-sacrificial system was for purification.

 John Chrysostom, Homilies in Praise of Paul, Homily 2, paragraph 9 says, "For how is it not marvelous and incredible that a word which leapt forth from a tongue of clay sent death fleeing, destroyed sin, set straight an incapacitated nature, and made the earth into heaven?" (found in Margaret M. Mitchell, The Heavenly Trumpet: John Chrysostom and the Art of Pauline Interpretation (Amazon book, 2002), p.451